csdms/dakotathon/README.md

 ## Installation

-Install the CDI into a Anaconda Python distribution with
+Install the CDI into an Anaconda Python distribution with

     $ conda install -c csdms dakotathon